-- Roadside Basic Care services (as outlined above) Plus: - FREE Non-Warranty Towing (to the closest dealer from a legal roadway) - FREE Locksmith/Key Service (when keys are lost on the road or locked inside) - FREE Flat Tire Service (spare installed on the road) - FREE Jump Start (at home or on the road) - FREE Fuel Delivery (\$5 of fuel delivered on the road)
+- Roadside Basic Care services (as outlined previously) Plus; - FREE Non-Warranty Towing (to the closest dealer from a legal roadway) - FREE Locksmith/Key Service (when keys are lost on the road or locked inside) - FREE Flat Tire Service (spare installed on the road) - FREE Jump Start (at home or on the road) - FREE Fuel Delivery (\$5 of fuel delivered on the road)

-Chevrolet/Geo offers Courtesy Transportation for customers needing warranty service.
-Courtesy Transportation will be offered in conjunction with the coverage provided by the Bumper to Bumper New Vehicle Limited Warranty to eligible purchasers of 1997 Chevrolet/Geo passenger car and light duty trucks.
+Chevrolet offers Courtesy Transportation for customers needing warranty service.
+Courtesy Transportation will be offered in conjunction with the coverage provided by the Bumper to Bumper New Vehicle Limited Warranty to eligible purchasers of 1998 Chevrolet passenger cars and light duty trucks.
 (Please see your selling dealer for details.)

-Note: Courtesy Care is available to Retail and Retail Lease Customers operating 1997 and newer Chevrolet/Geo vehicles for a period of 3 years/36,000 miles (60 000 km), whichever occurs first.
-All Courtesy Care services must be pre-arranged by Chevrolet/Geo Roadside or dealer Service Management.
+Note: Courtesy Care is available to retail and retail lease customers operating 1998 and newer Chevrolet vehicles for a period of 3 years/36,000 miles (60 000 km), whichever occurs first.
+All Courtesy Care services must be pre-arranged by Chevrolet Roadside or dealer Service Management.

 Basic Care and Courtesy Care are not part of or included in the coverage provided by the New Vehicle Limited Warranty.
-Chevrolet/Geo reserves the right to modify or discontinue Basic Care and Courtesy Care at any time.

-For complete program details, see your Chevrolet/Geo dealer to obtain a Roadside Assistance Center brochure.
+Chevrolet reserves the right to modify or discontinue Basic Care and Courtesy Care at any time.
+For complete program details, see your Chevrolet dealer to obtain a Roadside Assistance Center brochure.

 The Roadside Assistance Center uses companies that will provide you with quality and priority service.
 When roadside services are required, our advisors will explain any payment obligations that may be incurred for utilizing outside services.

 For prompt assistance when calling, please have the following available to give to the advisor: